ddakebono/karren-sama/README.md

 To use this bot you will need the Java 8 runtime, the rest of the dependencies will be handled by Maven.
 You will also need to have an SQL server to use the bot, it's only been tested against a MariaDB server, but you should just need to change the connector used as long as the DB server is compatable with JOOQ.
-You can find the SQL file in the conf folder
+You can find the SQL file in the conf folder, the SQL is prolly outdated, sorry about that.

 Usage